Undermmon/PR-MapTracker-Bot/README.md

 > ./MapLogger

-If it gives you a *permission denied* give the file permission to be executed by your user
+If you get the error *permission denied* give the file permission to be executed by your user

 > chmod u+x MapLogger